-Alex Porcaro is a managing associate in Orrick's San Francisco office, where he
+Alex Porcaro is a senior associate in Orrick's San Francisco office, where he

 Before becoming a lawyer, Alex worked at several tech startups and